-In 2014, 85 students satisfied the requirements of the Preliminary HSC.
-An additional student completed Mathematics and Mathematics Extension as an accelerant.
+In 2015, 63 students satisfied the requirements of the Preliminary HSC.
+An additional two student completed Mathematics and Mathematics Extension as accelerants.
 The Preliminary results were pleasing with most subjects having a higher percentage of A and B grades compared to the State (see graph below).
-Robert Archer, Ellen House and Mitchell Robinson achieved 'A' grades in every subject.
+Madeline Elliott achieved 'A' grades in every subject.